thomwiggers/todoist-postpone/README.rst

 __ Todoists Todoist

-As of yet this is unfinished.
+As of yet this is unfinished and been abandoned.

 This project is not affiliated with Todoist_ or Doist_.